RobotCasserole1736/OffseasonTraining/Chapter_2/readme.md

 This setup is also often referred to "Tank Drive" - this name comes from the fact that [army tanks (at least the non-turret portion) are controled and maneuvered in the same way](https://www.youtube.com/watch?v=u1mH-_h3_1Q).

-Each side is driven by two motors.
-This means we have four motors to control.
+Each side is driven by three motors.
+This means we have six total motors to control.

 The left motors should always recieve the same command, and the right motors should always recieve the same command (otherwise we start to grind the gears inside the gearbox).